cupnoodle/blog/_posts/2016-08-06-deploy-rails-unicorn-git.markdown

 </pre><br>
 Save and exit.

+{% comment %}
 Now restart Nginx to put the change in effect : <br>
 <code>sudo service nginx restart</code><br><br>
+{% endcomment %}

 ## Push local git repository to server and deploy
-This step will be performed on your local computer.
+This step will be **performed on your local computer**.
 Navigate to your favorite directory and git clone the fox_sample rails repo :
 <code>git clone https://github.com/cupnoodle/fox_sample.git </code><br><br>
 Navigate to the cloned repository
 <code>cd fox_sample</code>